YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NONUTF8LOCALE, Locale has character encoding (cccc) which is not compatible with UTF-8 character set

-Run Time Error: This error is reported by GT.M when it recognizes that the LC_CTYPE locale category cccc (as shown by the UNIX locale command) does not use UTF-8 character encoding when gtm_chset is "UTF-8".
+Run Time Error: This error is reported by YottaDB when it recognizes that the LC_CTYPE locale category cccc (as shown by the UNIX locale command) does not use UTF-8 character encoding when gtm_chset is "UTF-8".

 Action: Set the environment variable LC_CTYPE to a Unicode locale name with UTF-8 character encoding.
 Note that LC_ALL, if defined, overrides LC_CTYPE.
 The name of the locale varies between different UNIX platforms, but mostly in the form of <lang>_<country>.<charset>, where each element (without the angular brackets) has the form shown below: